BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <p>
 I once read a description, written by an introvert, of something like "a day in the life of an introvert".
-He said something like that he didn't so much read a book as become emotionally engulfed in a book, lost in a book.
+He said something like that he didn't so much read a book as become emotionally engulfed in a book; lost in a book.
 </p>

 <p>